 According to the World Health Organisation (WHO), more than 10million people worldwide are diagnosed with cancer every year, and more than 6 million die from cancer.
 It is projected that in the next 20 years these numbers will increase by 50%.

 Although Cancer has always accompanied humankind in its evolutionary process, its prevalence has increased dramatically in recent decades partly due to a longer life expectancy, better detection methods and partly due to emotional stress, irregular or poor diet and exposure to cancer-inducing chemicals in food and in the environment.

-Chinese medicine has a great deal to offer in the treatment of cancer in three major ways:
+Chinese medicine has a great deal to offer in the support of cancer in three major ways:

-i) It can be used effectively in conjunction with Western treatments to increase effectiveness
+i) It can be used effectively in conjunction with Western treatments to maximise effectiveness

 ii) It can be used to alleviate side effects of chemotherapy and radiotherapy

-iii) It sheds light on the cause and prevention of cancer and helps to prevent recurrence
+iii) It sheds light, from a TCM perspective, on the cause and prevention of cancer and potentially helping to prevent recurrence

-Acupuncture and Chinese herbs improve the quality of life of cancer patients, keeps them strong enough to fight the disease and extends the survival period.
+Acupuncture and Chinese herbs can help to improve the quality of life of cancer patients, keeps them strong enough to fight the disease and therefore extending the survival period.